By MSTYSLAV CHERNOV and YESICA FISCH

 In part because of the tenacity of the Ukrainian resistance, the U.S. believes the Russians are “at least several days behind where they wanted to be” as they try to encircle Ukrainian troops in the east, said a senior U.S. defense official who spoke on condition of anonymity to discuss the American military’s assessment.

-Despite the village-by-village nature of the fight to gain ground in the Donbas, Russia’s promised offensive still could materialize.
+With plenty of firepower still in reserve, Russia’s promised offensive still could intensify and overrun the Ukrainians.
 Overall, the Russian army has an estimated 900,000 active-duty personnel.
 Russia also has a much larger air force and navy than Ukraine and possesses tactical nuclear weapons.

 In Mariupol, around 100,000 people were believed to still be in the city with little food, water or medicine.
 U.N. spokesman Farhan Haq said the organization was negotiating with authorities in Moscow and Kyiv to create the conditions for safe passage.